-We fully support EFRAG' comments.
-We do not agree that the acquisition costs are excluded from the consideration transferred for the reasons mentioned by EFRAG.
+We fully support EFRAG' draft comments to question 7.
+We do not agree that the acquisition costs are excluded from the consideration transferred because the proposed principle is inconsistent with the treatment of direct acquisition related cost in other existing standards where the direct cost forms part of the carrying amount of the asset acquired.
 We prefer the existing cost approach in IFRS 3, which is consistent with other IFRS.